auth0/docs/articles/integrations/aws-api-gateway/index.md

 ## AWS API Gateway Tutorial
 ##### Building a Serverless Application using Token based Authentication with AWS API Gateway and Lambda

-With AWS, you can create powerful, serverless, highly scalable APIs and applications through AWS Lambda, AWS API Gateway, and a Javascript client.
+With AWS, you can create powerful, serverless, highly scalable APIs and applications through AWS Lambda, Amazon API Gateway, and a Javascript client.
+A serverless application has custom code that runs as a service, however you don't need worry about operating the environment within which your service executes.
+Instead a compute service like [AWS Lambda](https://aws.amazon.com/lambda/) or [webtask.io](https://webtask.io) executes your code on your behalf.
+Amazon API Gateway extends the capabilities of AWS Lambda by adding a service layer in front of your Lambda functions to extend security, manage input and output message transformations, and provide capabilities like throttling and auditing.
+Using a serverless approach simplifies your operational demands since areas like like scaling out and fault tolerance are now the responsiblity of the compute service executing your code.

-This tutorial demonstrates how to use API gateway with IAM and the Auth0 AWS delegation and OpenId capabilities to tie permissions of your AWS API Gateway methods to your existing user base.
+Often you will still want to tie your APIs to existing users, either from social providers like Twitter and Facebook, or within your own organization from Active Directory or a customer database.
+This tutorial demonstrates how to authorize access of your Amazon API Gateway methods for your existing users using Auth0 delegation for AWS and integration with AWS Identity and Access Management (IAM), and provide differentiate permissions for classes of users, like internal versus social users.

 ### Setup the AWS API Gateway
-You will need to have node.js already installed.
+You will need to have [node.js](https://nodejs.org/) already installed.
 Perform the following steps to create a [DynamoDB](https://aws.amazon.com/dynamodb) table and the lambda functions and APIs for getting and putting pets.

 1. In the DynamoDB console, create a table `Pets` with a string hash key, `username`.
 2. Create the *APIGatewayLamdaExecRole* as outlined in [Walkthrough: Lambda Functions, step 4](http://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-models.html#getting-started-models-lambda), and expand the additional policy for dynamodb access as shown below: